Liu Shasha

-Sha Sha Liu (also known as Liu Shasha) is a female Chinese professional pool player.
-She is one of the most successful 9-Ball world champions of all time, having won the Women's WPA World Nine-ball Championship on three occasions, in 2009, 2014 and 2015.
-In 2009, Sha Sha became the youngest women's player ever to win the WPA Women's World Nine-ball Championship at 16 years old.
+Sha Sha Liu (also known as Liu Shasha, born July 26, 1993) is a Chinese professional pool player.
+She is one of the most successful female nine-ball players of all time, having won the WPA Women's World Nine-ball Championship on three occasions, in 2009, 2014 and 2015.
+Aged 16 years old in 2009, she is the youngest world nine-ball champion ever, and won the event on her international debut.
+In addition to her three World nine-ball championships, she also reached the final of the WPA World Heyball Championship in 2018.